amoe/acceleratedcpp/chapter-notes.md

 classes have no public interface.
 So it would be a strange asymmetry.
 I don't think there's any sensible way to get around this.

+## Appendix

+When reading declarations.
+The syntax is DECL-SPECIFIER DECLARATOR.
+All DECL-SPECIFIERS are type names or keywords.

+Inline functions should be put in the same header as where they are declared.

+There are complex rules for reading type declarations that require recursively 'unwrapping' parts of the declarator.
+See page 407 for these details.

+short is defined to be at least a 16-bit integer.  long to be at least a 32-bit integer.

+characters can be signed or unsigned.  `char` itself is a *distinct type* that may be signed or unsigned. (!)  `unsigned char` doesn't seem to guarantee 8-bit width, only 7-bit?

+ASCII digits are guaranteed to have contiguous values for some reason, eg '3' + 1 = '4'.
+Same is not true for alphabetical characters.   '\x20' can be used for hexadecimal characters.

+double may be the same size as float and long double; sizes just aren't allowed to decrease.

+unary minus is generally an expression.  so `-1` parses as `unary-minus, integer literal one` not as `minus-1`.

+Converting signed values between each other is not well defined -- crazy!

+Unary operator `~` returns a one's-complement.